-- 2) City Council Leveraging the reports that have been prepared on the status of funds for City Council, we will assist the City in developing periodic reports (likely monthly) that will be provided to City Council so that they can exercise their oversight responsibilities.
+Leveraging the reports that have been prepared on the status of funds for City Mayor, we will assist the City in developing periodic reports (likely monthly) that will be provided to City Commission so that they can exercise their oversight responsibilities.
 We believe that these reports should present aggregated data, by project, demonstrating the progress, both financially and non-financially, that is occurring in the approved projects.
-Recommendations for changes to project funding (both increases and decreases) should accompany this report to City Council. - 3) Constituents Similar data provided to City Council should also be published on the City's website to demonstrate to its constituents that it is spending the money prudently and with the intended effect.
-We have several options for producing reports and will work with the City to identify a meaningful method of providing such information transparently to the public.
+Recommendations for changes to project funding (both increases and decreases) should accompany this report to City Commission.